Monday, May 12, 2025

 I decided to go get a pump out and do some sailing since there was no point in heading north.
 NYC was a nice place to hang out.

-As we approached the fuel dock I determined we needed fenders.
+As we approached the fuel dock, I determined we needed fenders.
 I asked Winston to put out the fenders and make sure they were tied up.
 H pointed to a stern fender and said it was.
-I asked him to check all the others.
+I asked him to check the others as well.
 He skipped a fender and went further to untie one from the lifeline to attach it to the toe rail.
-I told him not to tie to the toe retail since the line would be at a poor angle for the fender.
+I told him not to tie to the toe rail since the line would be at a poor angle for the fender.
 I retired the fender to the lifeline.
 I asked him to attach a bow dock line to the forward cleat that was used for the anchor.
-I had laid out the dock line but he could not see it.
-I yelled at him that it was on the deck and he picked up a fender line.
-I got frustrated and abandoned the approach and re-approached the dock after he figured out which was the dock line.
+I had laid out the dock line, but he could not see it.
+I yelled at him that it was on the deck, and he picked up a fender line.
+I got frustrated and abandoned the approach, then reapproached the dock after I figured out which was the dock line.

 We were getting a pump out when he told me he wanted to leave.
 He said that I was belligerent.
-We had some gentlemanly discussion and he said he could stay if we would try to work together.
-I hesitated and he said that since I was hesitating, I really didn't want him around which was somewhat true so he left.
-He determined that he could catch the Ferry to Brooklyn where he had an aunt and then rent a car to drive back to Montreal
+We had a gentlemanly discussion, and he said he could stay if we would try to work together.
+I hesitated, and he said that since I was hesitating, I really didn't want him around, which was somewhat true, so he left.
+He determined that he could catch the Ferry to Brooklyn, where he had an aunt and then rent a car to drive back to Montreal.

-I departed the dock and motored south to do some sailing and ended up anchoring at Liberty Island SOUTH.
+I departed the dock and motored south to go sailing, eventually anchoring at Liberty Island to the south.A new anchorage for BELLUM.

 No comments: